MulFSA: Multi-level Financial Sentiment Analysis Framework for Bond Market: Introduction

-Financial texts may describe asset price fluctuations and issuer conditions, as well as industry environments and trends.
-The latter can be regarded as industry-wide risks that may be transmitted to micro-level individuals~\cite{efretuei2021year}.
-Unfortunately, current sentiment analysis frameworks fail to consider the heterogeneity of textual impact on industries (industry-specific), and therefore cannot handle cases where a firm-specific sentiment may deviate from the overall industry trend~\cite{liu2024emollms}.
-This leads to the second question this work aims to address:
+Financial texts may also describe industry environments, which can be regarded as industry-wide risks that may be transmitted to micro-level individuals~\cite{efretuei2021year}.
+Current FSA frameworks fail to consider the heterogeneity of impact on industries (industry-specific), and therefore cannot handle cases where a firm-specific sentiment deviates from the industry trend~\cite{huang2020entity}.
+This leads to the second question: